 - Very strong, sturdy fitting

 - There's no rail at the bottom, so no trip hazard.
-It is recommended that screw fit gates are used for the top of the stairs.
+It's recommended that screw-fit gates are used for the top of the stairs.

-- They do involve some DIY and will leave holes behind once they are removed.
+- They do involve some DIY and will leave holes behind once they're removed.

 Mesh safety roller gates